Encourage creativity and self-expression in young people.

 After earning their bachelor’s, some USF students study art education and further hone their craft in graduate school, often with a goal to teach at the college level.
 They’ve been accepted into MFA programs at schools such as:

-The Department of Education is accredited by the Indiana Department of Education and the Council for the Accreditation of Educator Preparation (CAEP), which was previously known as the National Council for the Accreditation of Teacher Education (NCATE).
-The Visual Art Education Program is also fully accredited by the National Association of Schools of Art and Design (NASAD).
+The Division of Teacher Education is accredited by the Indiana Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).
+The Visual Arts Education Program is also fully accredited by the National Association of Schools of Art and Design (NASAD).

 Whether you know what you want to see, who you want to meet or are just exploring your options, we will personalize your campus visit to fit your needs.Visit USF